satansdeer/satansdeer.github.com/content/legacy-posts/training-a-tiny-model-to-set-timers/index.md

 Locally, the Flan checkpoint was about `76.96M` parameters and `296 MB`.
 The tiny checkpoint was about `15.57M` parameters and `62 MB`.

-So tiny was one validation row worse, but roughly `4.8x` smaller on disk.
-That is why tiny won.
-At that point, the right move was not "use the larger perfect model."
-It was "fix the one tiny failure mode."
+Tiny was one validation row worse, but roughly `4.8x` smaller on disk.
+Fixing the one tiny failure mode made more sense than switching to the larger perfect model.

 ## The Last Failure